Fuel is a must-have for end users like municipalities and school districts. However, procurement is not straightforward.

 1.)
 What fuel was delivered

 2.)
-What rack the fuel was picked up at
+At what rack or terminal the fuel was picked up

 3.)
 The supplier of the fuel

 There should also be all the other ancillary costs like freight and taxes.
 Make sure you understand the BOL.
 If you have questions, ask the driver.
 Otherwise, ask your supplier.

 In areas that experience extreme cold or extreme heat, fuel may be “temperature corrected.”
 In cold weather, fuel shrinks, so you may actually get less fuel than you ordered for the delivery.
 In heat, fuel expands, so you may get more than you ordered.
 In these cases, many suppliers do not adjust the price.
 They assume (sometime rightly so) that it averages out over the cost of the year.
 Others do adjust for volume adjustments.
 It’s important that you ask your supplier how they handle extreme temperatures before it becomes an issue.